- Verbredende minor

 In the final two weeks we will wrap up the minor, among others with a symposium in which all students present the intervention they have been working on for the past weeks.

-Each week will have several interactive lectures and working groups (with many guest lecturers), in which students will work individually and in groups on cases specific to the learning goal of that week.
+Each week will have several (in case of ongoing corona restrictions: video) interactive lectures, Q&As and (if needed: online) working groups, in which students will work individually and in groups on cases specific to the learning goal of that week.
 For example, by analysing a specific health behaviour using the new knowledge covered in the lectures, or by debating positions on different policies for health behaviour change.
-Throughout the minor, students develop a portfolio that includes their weekly reflection on the covered material in various forms (e.g., short essay, slides, or vlog), a case analysis (of a health issue of their own choice) and the intervention they developed.
-The latter part of this portfolio is also presented to other students and teachers.
+Throughout the minor, students develop a portfolio that includes their weekly reflection on the covered material in various forms (e.g., short essay, slides, or vlog).
+Furthermore, they will develop a case analysis (of a health issue of their own choice) and the intervention they developed.
+The case analysis and intervention are also presented to other students and teachers.

 The teaching materials will be a selection of journal articles and book chapters.
 Suggestions for additional reading (mainly popular science books) will be offered during the course.
-Several case studies are discussed during the working groups, and students can develop their own case and intervention during the final 5 weeks of the minor.
+Several case studies are discussed during the working groups, and students work on a case and intervention during the later weeks of the minor.

 Method of examination

-Students will be examined by means of a written exam (with a mix of multiple choice and essay questions), and through their portfolio.
-This portfolio is a document that is graded in three parts: 1) reflection exercises focused on the material that should be completed each week, 2) a case analysis for a specific unhealthy behaviour, and 3) a suggested intervention to promote behaviour change in the case selected for 2) including a presentation.
+Students will be examined by means of a written exam (consisting of mostly essay questions and some numerical applications), through their portfolio and the behavioural health intervention.
+The portfolio contains reflection exercises focused on the material that should be completed each week.
+The behavioural intervention contains a case analysis for a specific unhealthy behaviour (potentially involving stakeholders from the field), and a suggested intervention to promote behaviour change in the case selected that is also presented.

 Composition of final grade

-Students will receive regular feedback on their reflection questions, will be able to interact with the teachers during the interactive lectures and working groups, and will receive feedback on part 2 (case analysis) and 3 (intervention) of their portfolio during the minor.
+Students will receive regular feedback on their reflection questions, will be able to interact with the teachers during the interactive lectures and working groups, and will receive feedback on their designed behavioural health intervention during the minor.